 I moved into a huge house (“The Big House”) with eight roommates, one of which later became my husband.
 I returned to school, but still could not find my fit, so I became a behavioral management counselor at Northwood Childrens’ Home.
 I worked on their girls’ team and absolutely loved it.
 After two years at Northwood’s, I moved to Sandstone.
 My husband’s parents had given him ten acres of land, so we decided to move here to build our home.
 A short time later, we were married in the back yard surrounded by family, friends, fireworks, and Ragnar.
 (Yes, Ragnar, the Vikings mascot.
 Coolest present ever!
 Did I mention I am a HUGE Vikings fan?)
 We have also brought three babies into our home.
-We have a daughter named Elsie, a daughter named Lucy, and a son named Tommy.
+We have two daughters and one son.

 I attended Fond du Lac Tribal and Community College where I earned my AAS in human services.
 With this degree, I returned to PHASE and became their Transition/Employment Support Specialist.
 My career continued to transition with this company and helped to create and build PHASE Recycling, where I became the director.
 During this time, I decided to return to school and earned my bachelor’s degree from the University of Minnesota, Duluth in psychology.
 I then expanded my role and was the PHASE North and Recycling Operations Director.
 To finish my time with PHASE, I was the Program Participant Support Specialist.